Anzick-1: Y-chromosome analysis

-The y-chromosome is inherited directly through the paternal line from father to son in each generation.
-Because males have an x-chromosome and a y-chromosome, and females have two x-chromosomes, the y-chromosome can only be inherited from a male's father.
-Specific mutations on the y-chromosome can be used to trace the paternal lineage of a male individual.
-Like mtDNA, these mutations can be grouped and categorized into haplogroups.
-The y-chromosome of Anzick-1 was sequenced, and researchers determined that his y-chromosome haplogroup is Q-L54*(xM3), one of the major founding lineages of the Americas.
+The Y-chromosome of Anzick-1 was sequenced, and researchers determined that his Y-chromosome haplogroup is Q-L54*(xM3), one of the major founding lineages of the Americas.

 Implications

 Anzick-1's mtDNA, nuclear DNA, and Y-Chromosome analysis revealed a close genetic affinity to modern Native Americans and provided evidence of gene flow from Siberia into the Americas nearly 13,000 years ago, earlier than thought.
-These findings support the Beringia Hypothesis of the peopling of the Americas and directly refute the Solutrean Hypothesis.
-Proponents of the latter theory do not think the evidence is in conflict.
+These findings tend to support the Beringia Hypothesis of the peopling of the Americas, and tend to refute the Solutrean Hypothesis which argues for Paleo-European migration to the New World and which had little academic support even prior to the sequencing of Anzick-1's genome.

-Beringia Hypothesis

 The Beringia Hypothesis is the mainstream model for the peopling of the Americas, which posits a migration of early Amerindians from Siberia across a land bridge that spanned the Bering Strait.
 This hypothesis is supported by genetic and archaeological evidence that places the migration no earlier than 32,000 years ago.
 Ancient Native Americans could have entered the New World across the Beringian land bridge, and passing south from Alaska through an ice-free corridor in Canada.
 Another concept is that they used boats to sail along the coast of Siberia, the Beringia land bridge, and the Pacific coast of North America.
 Archeological evidence at the former area of the land bridge or a coastal path has been lost because of the rise in sea levels.
 The Anzick-1 paleogenetic analysis lends support to the Beringia Hypothesis theory, showing that humans had arrived in Montana by nearly 13,000 years ago.

-Solutrean Hypothesis

-The Solutrean hypothesis is a minor hypothesis in paleontology that posits that a subset of members of the Solutrean Culture of prehistoric Europe are directly ancestral to the Clovis Culture of North America, based primarily on similarities in flint-knapping styles.
-This belief is popular amongst North American white nationalists, who typically interpret the hypothesis as demonstrating that ethnic Europeans were amongst the first, if not the first settlers of the continental United States.
-The fact that Anzick-1's genome - the only extant genome from any Clovis site - has no relevant genetic similarity to any European population is generally seen to go some way towards disproving the hypothesis, although it is possible that Anzick-1 represents a subgroup, family or individual of ethnically non-Clovis extraction adopted or assimilated into Clovis culture.
-Nonetheless, the Anzick-1 results have been commonly cited as representing genetic evidence against the Solutrean hypothesis.